iasebsil83/C_MoreStrings/README.txt

 A demonstration program is made in prog.c.

-More informations about this library are available in more_strings.h.
+More information about this library are available in more_strings.c.